reactphp/http/README.md

 request body.
 See [`writeContinue()`](#writecontinue) for more details.

+This will always be `false` for HTTP/1.0 requests, regardless of what any header values say.

 ### Response

 The `Response` class is responsible for streaming the outgoing response body.